sonnylazuardi/kalukis/README.md

 > bower install

 I think that's about it.
+To try the application, just open `apps/index.html`.

 ## Running the tests

-Run `tests/index.html` in your browser of choice.
-I'm currently checking out [phantomjs](http://phantomjs.org) in order to run the tests from console.
+<del>Run `tests/index.html` in your browser of choice.
+I'm currently checking out [phantomjs](http://phantomjs.org) in order to run the tests from console.</del>

+I've decided to use `testem` in order to run my tests.
+Just install `testem` globally through `npm`:

+> npm install -g testem

+To run the test, just type the command below on your console:

+> testem

+**Testem** will run the test with PhantomJS.
+So, you actually need to have PhantomJS installed.
+Please see their [site](http://phantomjs.org) to know the steps.

 ## TODO